tu-delft-library/il-master-thesis-guide/book/1b-formulate-research-question.md

 <iframe src="https://library-edu-content.maastrichtuniversity.nl/wp-admin/admin-ajax.php?action=h5p_embed&id=205" width="758" height="452" frameborder="0" allowfullscreen="allowfullscreen" title="RD13-Formulating research question"></iframe><script src="https://library-edu-content.maastrichtuniversity.nl/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

-<a href="https://maastrichtuniversity.libwizard.com/f/research-question?utm_source=edusources.nl&utm_content=link" target="_blank">"From broad to narrow: writing your research question"</a> by <a href="https://library.maastrichtuniversity.nl/" target=_blank>Maastricht University Library</a> is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/" target=_blank>CC-BY-SA 4.0</a>
+<a href="https://maastrichtuniversity.libwizard.com/f/research-question?utm_source=edusources.nl&utm_content=link" target="_blank">"From broad to narrow: writing your research question"</a> by <a href="https://library.maastrichtuniversity.nl/" target=_blank>Maastricht University Library</a> is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/" target=_blank>CC-BY-SA 4.0</a><br><br>
 Need more information?
 Check out this guide from <a href="https://maastrichtuniversity.libwizard.com/f/research-question?utm_source=edusources.nl&utm_content=link" target="_blank">Maastricht University</a>

-*note: not all components in your information search question need to be as specific as in this example.
+Please note: not all components in your information search question need to be as specific as in this example.
 Think about what information you need exactly.
 For example, if you are looking for specific methodologies, the components of your question might not need to be highly detailed about the _where_ or the _who_, but more about _what_ others have done and _why_.<br><br>

 ### Make Subquestions
-To further specify your question and make it more manageable, it can be helpful to divide it into sub-questions.
+To further specify your information search question and make it more manageable, it can be helpful to divide it into sub-questions.
 In order to answer the information search question “How can the print quality of inkless printing be improved by using optical technology?”, you should formulate a number of sub-questions to further specify your search:

 | Question | Explanation | Example |
 |----------|-------------|---------|